David Ochoa

-David Ochoa (born January 16, 2001) is a professional footballer who plays as a goalkeeper for Major League Soccer club Los Angeles FC.
-Born in the United States, he played for the Mexico national under-21 team.
+David Ochoa (born 16 January 2001) is a professional footballer who plays as a goalkeeper.
+Born in the United States, he represents Mexico internationally.

 Early life

 Born in Oxnard, California to Mexican parents, Ochoa was introduced to the sport at a young age by his father, who also played as a goalkeeper.
 He played youth soccer with AC Brea, gaining national attention at the 2015 Dallas Cup youth tournament, where he helped his team win the U14 tournament.
 He drew attention from Mexican clubs Guadalajara and Monterrey and American clubs LA Galaxy and Real Salt Lake.

 In April 2015, he earned his first US youth team call-up to play for the United States U14 team.
 He joined the Guadalajara youth academy, but was unable to play in competitive matches due to Mexican regulations requiring his parents to be present since he was a minor.
 During his time in Mexico, Ochoa also trained with the Mexico U16 team.
 Afterwards, he returned to the US, joining the Real Salt Lake Academy.